Recruiting technology

 1. Truffle

-• Audio and video response options accommodate different candidate comfort levels and accessibility needs
+• Audio and video response options for accessibility

 Limitations:

-• Focused on communication-based screening rather than technical skill assessment
+• Focused on communication screening vs. technical assessment

 2. Spark Hire